Dalvikk/MathExprCalculator/README.md

 ## TODO list

-* Allow variables to contain numbers, but starts with a letter `a1, an, x2`
 * Add VarConst support (`pi = 3,1415926535` by default, `e = 2.71828182846`, etc)
 * Add Double support to the parser (`0.01, 0.0e-2, 1e+2, Infinity, -Infinity, NaN`)
 * More operations